 - Purchase the complete Expat Arrivals Austria Guide (PDF)

-Non-EU citizens travelling to Austria for a short stay or holiday may need to apply for a Schengen visa.
-If non-EU citizens plan on living or working in Austria, they will need to take the necessary steps to obtain either a work or residency permit.
+In addition, if non-EU citizens plan on living or working in Austria, they will need to take the necessary steps to obtain either a work or residency permit.

-Tourist visas for Austria
+Travel visas for Austria

-As Austria is part of the Schengen territory, once a person is granted a Schengen visa they can visit multiple destinations that are signatory to the agreement.
+As Austria is part of the Schengen territory, once a person is granted a travel visa they can visit multiple destinations that are signatory to the agreement.
 Those who plan on travelling to a number of Schengen countries will find that it is best to make their application at the consulate of the country in which they plan to spend the largest amount of time.

 Residence permits for Austria

 A residence permit is required for stays of longer than six months for work, study or family reunification.
 In order to obtain a residence permit, the applicant must demonstrate that they have health, travel and accident insurance as well as sufficient funds to support themselves while in Austria.
 It is also necessary for the applicant to submit proof to back up their proposed reason for entry.

 Those intending to work in Austria should apply for a combined work-and-residence permit.
 There are three types of work-and-residence permits: the Red-White-Red Card, the EU Blue Card and the Red-White-Red Card Plus.

 *Visa requirements can change at short notice and expats should contact their respective embassy or consulate for the latest details.